Rwanda photo

 Age Requirements

-There are six categories of driving licence in Rwanda.
+There are six categories of driving license in Rwanda.
 The minimum driving age in Rwanda is 18 for category A and B vehicles.
 If you choose to drive in Rwanda as a living, a driving age of 20 is required for category C, D, E, and F. If you are younger than 26 and renting a car, the rental companies will charge you a ‘Young Driver’ surcharge which is around $12 to $15 a day.

 Car Insurance Cost